 Experienced powder skiers, families, snowboarders, nonskiers?
 Utah has a wide range of resorts in urban to remote locations catering to beginner to Olympic skiers and snowboarders looking for powder paradise and everything else (Read: Which Utah Ski Resort is Right for You).
 Although there’s no guarantee you’ll see fresh pow, especially if planning your vacation months in advance, there are seasonal indicators (i.e., El Niño, La Niña) that may help predict which areas of Utah are more favorable for big storms.
-Check Utah ski weather forecasts for daily and long-range reports and go ahead and bookmark Ski Utah’s Official Utah Snow Report.
+Check Utah ski weather forecasts for daily and long-range reports.

 Yes, you can stay at one resort and chase powder at another!
 Transportation and lodging options are plentiful throughout the state making it easy to become a Utah powderhound.
 So, stay a few nights in Park City and, if a storm is predicted in the Cottonwood Canyons, then move to a lodge there and wake up to powder.

 Although snowplows and avalanche patrols clear the highways as quickly as possible (Utah schools rarely close for snow), winter driving conditions should always be monitored and respected (Read: How to Prepare for “The Greatest Snow on Earth”).

 All-wheel drive cars, SUVs or chains are required in the Cottonwood Canyons all season long and recommended everywhere else in Utah.
 Request one in advance when renting.
 If you don’t want to drive or aren’t comfortable driving in winter snow conditions, then consider a transportation shuttle service, Lyft, Uber or Uber Ski (with ski racks).
 The UTA Ski Bus can take you from Salt Lake Valley to the Cottonwood Canyon resorts and from Ogden to its neighboring resorts and, in Park City, the city bus is free as well as a great way to find out where to ski, dine and listen to great music.
 To help keep traffic Utah ski moving, especially in the Cottonwood Canyons, consider mass transit and carpooling options where available.
 If you are behind the wheel, remember to take it slow in the snow.